Home

 Maritime Reconnaissance and Surveillance Technology

-27 January - 28 January 2025
+27 January - 28 January 2026

 Maritime Reconnaissance and Surveillance Technology

-SAE Media Group is proud to present the 10th annual Maritime Reconnaissance and Surveillance Technology conference, taking place on the 27-28 January 2025.
+SAE Media Group is proud to present the 11th annual Maritime Reconnaissance and Surveillance Technology conference, taking place on the 27-28 January 2026.

 With rapid technological advances changing the way maritime forces need to utilise and manage ISR capabilities across domains, Maritime and Littoral Reconnaissance and Surveillance systems and platforms have become a critical component of naval capability.

 Make sure you are a part of the leading conference in Europe dedicated to Maritime ISR.
-Join the maritime community across three days of discussion on innovation, with a focus on collaboration with industry experts, international military and inspirational speakers.
+Join the maritime community across two days of discussion on innovation, with a focus on collaboration with industry experts, international military and inspirational speakers.

-Platforms and topics discussed include...
-Maritime Patrol Aircraft Development, RPAS for Maritime Surveillance, Space-Based ISR, C4ISR, Search & Rescue, Autonomy, Coastal & Littoral Surveillance, Enhancing Overall Maritime Security and More...
+Platforms and topics discussed include: Maritime Patrol Aircraft Development, RPAS for Maritime Surveillance, Space-Based ISR, C4ISR, Search & Rescue, Autonomy, Coastal & Littoral Surveillance, Enhancing Overall Maritime Security and More...

 FEATURED SPEAKERS